 Advance recommendations for vaccination

 These are made about 8 months in advance so can not be perfect due to the time lag in vaccine production.
 The last time there was a significant miss was 2015, and this resulted in morbidity and mortality that emphasised how important vaccination is as a public health measure most of the time.
-WHO recommends that influenza vaccines for use in the 2017-2018 northern hemisphere influenza season contain the following viruses :
+WHO recommended that influenza vaccines for use in the 2017-2018 northern hemisphere influenza season contain the following viruses :

 - an A/Michigan/45/2015 (H1N1)pdm09-like virus